astral-sh/ruff/crates/ruff_python_formatter/README.md

 `cargo run --bin ruff_python_formatter -- --emit stdout scratch.py`, which additional `--print-ir` and `--print-comments` options.

+The origin of Ruff's formatter is the [Rome formatter](https://github.com/rome/tools/tree/main/crates/rome_json_formatter), e.g. the ruff_formatter crate is forked from the [rome_formatter crate](https://github.com/rome/tools/tree/main/crates/rome_formatter).
+The Rome repository can be a helpful reference when implementing something in the Ruff formatter

-## The orphan rules and out trait structure
+## The orphan rules and trait structure

 For the formatter, we would like to implement `Format` from the rust_formatter crate for all AST nodes, defined in the rustpython_parser crate.
-This violates rust's orphan rules.
+This violates Rust's orphan rules.
 We therefore generate in `generate.py` a newtype for each AST node with implementations of `FormatNodeRule`, `FormatRule`, `AsFormat` and `IntoFormat` on it.